marieleme/covid-impact-on-aviation-and-air-quality/README.md

 [TSA checkpoint travel numbers for 2020 and 2019](https://www.tsa.gov/coronavirus/passenger-throughput)

 ## Repository
-### Flight data
+### Flights
-- Under the flight folder in the repository you will find code that simplifies the original datasets, as well as code for plotting the graphs.
+- Under the flights folder in the repository you will find code that simplifies the original datasets, as well as code for plotting the graphs.
 - There is one data frame per airports for both 2019 and 2020.
 These contains total number of flights per day, as well as 7 and 30 days rolling mean.
 These data frames are used for visualization and analysis.

 ### Air quality